Updated November 5, 2021

 There’s a common misconception that cruises cost thousands and thousands of pounds, but you can set sail for much less if you know what you’re looking for.

-Cruise around the Mediterranean, for example, and you could be looking at prices as low as £688pp* – that’s all-inclusive for 7 nights with your flights included!
-Even further afield, in the Caribbean, you can find 7-night sailings from £1088pp*.
+Cruise around the Mediterranean, for example, and you could be looking at prices as low as £543pp* – that’s all-inclusive for 7 nights with your flights included!
+Further afield, in the Caribbean, you can find 7-night sailings from £1316pp*.

 And as always, it pays to keep an eye out for additional savings.
-Right now, for example, Marella Cruises is offering £300 off cruises departing from now until December 2022.
+Look out for special deals and promo codes and you could save hundreds.

 With so many people heading off on holiday, departure day can be a little bit manic.
 It’s a good idea, then, to get to the port early so you’ve got plenty of time to check in.
 Keep all your important documents in your carry-on luggage, along with a spare change of clothing, so that you have everything to hand.